Social, Moral, Spiritual and Cultural Development of our students

 Over the course of a student’s time with us we provide them with a wide spectrum of activities and experiences that in turn informs, encourages them to reflect and helps them to understand their place in Modern Britain.

-This is a multi -layered programme of activities that the student is engaged with during Form Tutor and Assembly time.
+This is a multi -layered programme of activities that the student is engaged with during Form Tutor, Assembly time and lessons for KS3 students.
 Students are encouraged throughout to openly debate the issues that are covered and it is this way that we help our students to find their voice in a supportive and fully inclusive climate.

 Each Form Group has 2 elected Student Council Representatives.
 The representatives meet on a regular basis with the Senior Leadership Team as members of the student council.
 During this meeting issues of concern are discussed in open forum and actions agreed upon.
 Increasingly this democratic body of students is becoming a force for positive change within our school.

 Students participate in an organised group assembly once per week.
 Structured themes are agreed upon at the start of the year to reflect both the priorities of the academy and what we judge to be important in preparing our young people.

 The assembly theme links with the PSHCE theme described in the programme described above and conversation between students and their Form Tutor actively encouraged.